BattlePlugins/BattleSite/docs/ba/arenas.md

 After this you will both be entered into the arena match where the last man standing wins.
 See further down for details on waiting rooms, items, and more.

+For more information about permissions, see [BA Permissions](ba/permissions.md).

 ### Creating More Basic Arenas:

 Follow the same steps as before, but use a different arena name.
 For this example, let's assume we're using a Tundra Biome Arena and call it `icyArena`.